RosamaeBot/vehicle-management-api/Documentation/Database Setup Guidelines/SetupTestDatabase_VSCode.md

 ---

-# Setting Up a Test Database for the Vehicle Management API Using VS Code
+# Setting Up a Test Database for the Fleet Management API Using VS Code

-This guide provides step-by-step instructions for setting up a test database (`TestDB`) for the Vehicle Management API using **Visual Studio Code** instead of **Visual Studio 2019**.
+This guide provides step-by-step instructions for setting up a test database (`TestDB`) for the Fleet Management API using **Visual Studio Code** instead of **Visual Studio 2019**.
 The setup is facilitated by **SQL Server**, **VS Code’s SQL Server (mssql) extension**, and two Bash scripts to automate the installation of prerequisites and database setup.

 ---